 - Move obvious spam messages to the Spam training folder of the SpamAssassin.

-- Glance through and delete informative Emails.
+- Glance through and delete Emails that are irrelevant.

 - Read Emails with relevant subjects.